 The U.S. Military and Reconstruction.
 The U.S. military has attempted to promote reconstruction to deprive the insurgency of popular support.
 A key tool in this effort is the funding of small projects to promote trust among the population and promote interaction of Iraqis with the U.S. military.
 Called the Commanders Emergency Response Program (CERP), the DOD funds are controlled and disbursed by U.S. commanders at the tactical level.
-The total amount of CERP funds for Iraq for FY2004 was \$549 million, of which \$179 was from seized Iraqi assets, \$230 million was from Iraq's oil revenues; and \$140 million was from DOD operations and maintenance funds appropriated for this program in the FY2004 supplemental appropriation (P.L.
-108-106).
-Additional funds for this program are being provided by the Iraqi government.
-Over 1,000 small projects were funded under this program in the first quarter of calendar 2005, and the program employs 24,000 Iraqis.
-The FY2005 supplemental appropriation (P.L.
-109-13) provides the requested \$320 million in FY2005 CERP funds.
+The total amount of CERP funds for Iraq for FY2005 was \$718 million, spent on 7,100 different projects.
+Additional funds for this program are provided by the Iraqi government.
+The various programs employ about 25,000 Iraqis.

 A similar program began in October 2004, called the Commander's Humanitarian Relief and Reconstruction Projects (CHHRP).
-About \$86 million in FY2005 is allocated for this program.
+About \$86 million in FY2005 was allocated for this program.
 These funds are for small projects, such as water and sewage repairs, mainly in restive Sunni towns such as Ramadi and Samarra, but also in the Kurdish areas.

 Supplemental U.S. Funding.
 Three supplemental appropriations include funds for reconstruction.
 An FY2003 supplemental, P.L.
 108-11, appropriated about \$2.5 billion for Iraq reconstruction.
 An FY2004 supplemental appropriations (P.L.
-108-106) provided about \$18.5 billion for Iraq reconstruction (not including about \$50 billion appropriated for U.S. military costs).
+108-106) provided about \$18.5 billion for Iraq reconstruction (not including about

+\$50 billion appropriated for U.S. military costs).
 The two total \$20.912 billion available for reconstruction.
-Of those funds, \$16.8 billion has been obligated, and, of that, \$10.64 billion has been disbursed as of September 14, 2005.
+Of those funds, \$17.156 billion has been obligated, and, of that, \$11.248 billion has been disbursed as of October 19, 2005.

 The 2207 Report mandated by the FY2004 supplemental (P.L.
-108-106) is to specify how those funds are allocated.
-According to the latest 2207 report (July 2005), the allocations are as follows:
+108-106) specifies how those funds are allocated.
+According to the latest 2207 report (October 2005), the allocations are as follows:

-- \$5.018 billion: Security and Law Enforcement; - \$1.25 billion: Justice, Public Safety, Infrastructure, and Civil Society; - \$941 million: democracy and governance; - \$4.3 billion: Electricity Sector; - \$1.7 billion: Oil Infrastructure; - \$2.15 billion: Water Resources and Sanitation; - \$509 million: Transportation and Communications; - \$334 million: Roads, Bridges, and Construction; - \$786 million: Health Care; - \$840 million: Private Sector Employment Development.
-Includes \$352 million for debt relief for Iraq; - \$363 million: Education, Refugees, Human Rights, Democracy, and Governance.
-Includes \$99 million for education, and \$25 million for "human rights" programs and "civic programs;" and - \$214 million: USAID administrative expenses.
+- \$5.018 billion: Security and Law Enforcement; - \$2.242 billion: Justice, Public Safety, Infrastructure, and Civil Society (includes \$995 million for "democracy building activities); - \$4.31 billion: Electricity Sector; - \$1.723 billion: Oil Infrastructure; - \$2.146 billion: Water Resources and Sanitation; - \$509 million: Transportation and Communications; - \$334 million: Roads, Bridges, and Construction; - \$786 million: Health Care; - \$795 million: Private Sector Employment Development (includes \$352 million for debt relief for Iraq); - \$363 million: Education, Refugees, Human Rights, Democracy, and Governance (includes \$99 million for education, and \$25 million for "human rights" programs and "civic programs)"; and - \$213 million: USAID administrative expenses.